8 Step SIBO Protocol: Diet Guide + Treatment Guide + Supplements & More

 4. Herbal Antibiotics and Supplements

 These herbal antibiotics and supplements are a *necessary part of treatment for SIBO and my preferred route to take if at all possible.

-On this treatment you should notice improvement in your symptoms within 2 weeks.
+On this treatment, you should notice an improvement in your symptoms within 2 weeks.

 One of the benefits of using herbal therapies and antibiotics is that these have both antibacterial AND antifungal action.